 MUYIL LAGOON TOUR

 After my exploration and the 200 pictures I took, I moved on to the next part of my exciting trip.
-Continuing onto the same direction just a few feet from the entrance of the archaeological site of Muyil, you will find on the left side of the road, a sign of the Sian Ka’an Biosphere.
+Continuing in the same direction just a few feet from the entrance of the archaeological site of Muyil, you will find on the left side of the road, a sign of the Sian Ka’an Biosphere.

 Right there it is your time to turn and take the dirt road on your left; in 2 minutes, you will have arrived at the stunning lagoon.
 Another beautiful view.